porrasar/alisa_porras_RealEstate_capstone2/README.md

   - Created Schema.mwb file from SQL Server database.
   - Made Order -> OrderItem relationship uni-directional instead of bi-directional.

+- Mon., July 10 (??  done)
+  - added unit testing for each query in customer repository
+  - added a parameterized test for maintenance serviceImpl

 - Sun., July 9 (70% done)
   - added unit test in each ServiceImpl class, autowired in the Service class
   - attempted parameterized test, no success